johnnonsoBetter/johnnonsoBetter/README.md

 - 🔭 I’m currently working on: ...
-Project review platform.
+Mind Mapper Project
 - 🌱 I’m currently learning: ... how to improve my problem solving skills and how learning works generally
 - 📫 How to reach me: ...
 [Website](https://www.codeyplus.com/)
 - 😄 Pronouns: ...
 He/Him